Pest Solutions Oxfordshire - Rat Control Chipping Norton

 What can you do to help before treatment of rats?

-You can make a note of where you have seen any rats, you can ask your neighbours if they have seen any activity and you can leave any droppings or damage for me to look at when I survey your property.
+You can make a note of where you have seen any rats, you can ask your neighbours if they have seen any activity and you can leave any droppings or damage for us to look at when we survey your property.

 What happens after treatment?